tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This necklace changes shape and jewels depending on the species of the wearer.
 When you use this necklace, you gain another use of your species power in the battle.

 **Quirk:** Sometimes unwittingly speaks in a language that sounds like it could be the original language of their species, if anyone else could understand it.

 ---

+#### Pendant of Passions

+The pearl on this necklace subtly changes color to match your mood.
+When you attempt to sway others, whether by using a magical attack (like the charm person spell) or with a skill check, you gain a +1 bonus to the roll or check.

+**Quirk:** Plays with other’s feelings.

+---